aviraltandon21/aviraltandon21/README.md

  </p>

  <p align="center">
-  Hi, I am Aviral , a 3rd year CSE undergraduate student who has a keen interest in new technologies. <br/>I enjoy the process of problem solving and that developed a bias in me towards Software Development as it requires learning and solving problems on a daily basis.<br/>
+  Hi, I am Aviral , a 3rd year CSE undergraduate student who has a keen interest in new technologies. <br/>I enjoy the process of problem solving and that developed a bias in me towards Software Development.<br/>
 I am passionate about Web Development and have prior experience in working in MERN stack.<br/> I am a curious person , I am always ready to challenge myself and explore new areas of work.
 I never stop learning and for me, each new project is another adventure.
   </p>